 - promote healthy and active lifestyles through greater participation in sport and exercise.

-- the use of novel software or hardware technology, products, or processes to address the challenge objectives
+- use of novel software or hardware technology, products, or processes to address the challenge objectives

-The Sport Science Challenge is open to businesses and/or partnerships (e.g. between businesses, research organisations, sporting bodies, health organisations) that satisfy the following eligibility criteria:
+The Sport Science Challenge is open to businesses and research organisations that are:

 Your project application will be ineligible if the: